autowarefoundation/autoware.universe/docs/design/software_architecture/Vehicle/Vehicle.md

 #### For type B

-Since `autoware_vehicle_msg/VehicleCommand` contains only the target velocity and acceleration, you need to convert these values for the throttle and brake pedal interface vehicles.
+Since `autoware_vehicle_msg/VehicleCommand` contains only the target steering, velocity and acceleration, you need to convert these values for the vehicle-specific interface.
 In this case, use the `RawVehicleCmdConverter`.
-The `RawVehicleCmdConverter` converts the target acceleration to the target throttle/brake pedal based on the given acceleration map.
-You need to create this acceleration map in advance from vehicle data sheets and experiments.
+The `RawVehicleCmdConverter` converts the `VehicleCommand` to the `ActuationCommand` which is specific to each vehicle based on the given conversion map.
+You need to create this conversion map in advance from vehicle data sheets and experiments.

 With the use of `RawVehicleCmdConverter`, you need to create a module that satisfies the following two requirements

-- Receives `autoware_vehicle_msg/RawVehicleCommand` and sends control commands to the vehicle.
+- Receives `autoware_vehicle_msg/ActuationCommandStamped` and sends control commands to the vehicle.
 - Converts the information from the vehicle, publishes vehicle speed to Autoware with `geometry_msgs/TwistStamped`.

-#### How to make an acceleration map (for type B)
+#### How to make an conversion map (for type B)

-When using the `RawVehicleCmdConverter` described above, it is necessary to create an acceleration map for each vehicle.
-The acceleration map is data in CSV format that describes how much acceleration is produced when the pedal pressed in each vehicle speed range.
-You can find the default acceleration map data in `src/vehicle/raw_vehicle_cmd_converter/data` as a reference.
-In the CSV data, the horizontal axis is the current velocity [m/s], the vertical axis is the vehicle-specific pedal value [-], and the element is the acceleration [m/ss] as described below.
+When using the `RawVehicleCmdConverter` described above, it is necessary to create an conversion map for each vehicle.
+The conversion map is data in CSV format.
+In the case of conversion between accel pedal and acceleration, it describes how much acceleration is produced when the accel command is on in each vehicle speed range.
+You can find the default conversion map data in `src/vehicle/raw_vehicle_cmd_converter/data` as a reference.
+In the CSV data, the horizontal axis is the current velocity [m/s], the vertical axis is the vehicle-specific command value [-], and the element is the acceleration [m/ss] as described below.

 ![Vehicle_accel_map_description](image/VehicleAccelMapDescription.png)

 This is the reference data created by TierIV with the following steps.

-- Press the pedal to a constant value on a flat road to accelerate/decelerate the vehicle.
+- Press the command to a constant value on a flat road to accelerate/decelerate the vehicle.
 - Save IMU acceleration and vehicle velocity data during acceleration/deceleration.
-- Create a CSV file with the relationship between pedal values and acceleration at each vehicle speed.
+- Create a CSV file with the relationship between command values and acceleration at each vehicle speed.

 After your acceleration map is created, load it when `RawVehicleCmdConverter` is launched (the file path is defined at the launch file).